datatheorem/TrustKit/docs/getting-started.md

 * Apps that do no use `NSURLSession` or `NSURLConnection` for their connections.

-Auto-swizzling can be disabled by setting `kTSKSwizzleNetworkDelegates` to `NO` (which is also the default setting).
+Auto-swizzling can be disabled by setting `kTSKSwizzleNetworkDelegates` to `NO`.
 Manual pinning validation can then be easily implemented in the App's authentication handlers'; see the "Manual Pin Validation" section in this guide for instructions.

 #### Always start with pinning enforcement disabled